greg-raven/Uncommon-Sense/_posts/2020-08-03-the-truth-about-crime-race-and-policing-in-america.md

 ---
-title: 'The truth about crime, race, and policing in America'
+title: "The truth about crime, race, and policing in America"
 layout: post
 categories:
 - race